freeCodeCamp/freeCodeCamp/guide/english/javascript/html-dom-innerhtml-property/index.md

 ---
-title: HTML Dom Innerhtml Property
+title: HTML DOM innerHTML Property
 ---
-## HTML Dom Innerhtml Property
+## HTML DOM innerHTML Property
 The `innerHTML` prop return the HTML content inside a selected element and also let you define a new HTML content.

 ***GET ELEMENT CONTENT***